-Pig farming in Kenya is becoming more pronounced as a lot Kenyans are realizing the significance of becoming a business owner.
+Pig farming is becoming more pronounced as a lot Kenyans are realizing the significance of becoming a business owner.

 Agriculture and agribusiness are gaining the attention of more people day by day, which means hundreds of thousands of Kenyans are much interested in Pig farming.